How to read the labeling of cosmetic products?

 English or Latin?

 All the ingredients of cosmetic products must be mentioned in English or Latin.
 In English we find the chemical substances, both synthetic and natural.
 And in Latin we find the direct derivatives of plants.
+This helps to universally recognize the components and avoids confusion between countries or languages.

 Precautions